Fortinet updates FortiOS & launches next-gen firewall product

 ZK Research founder and principal analyst Zeur Kerravala says that organisations are using more data than ever before and they are delivering a rapid user experience.

-“To meet these demands, they often forgo security at their hyperscale data centre edge, considering it to be a better trade-off to maintain user experience.
-Fortinet’s purpose-built NP7-powered FortiGate 1800F solves this trade-off challenge by providing high performance L4 security at the data centre edge while continuing to enable organisations to deliver a user experience at extraordinary speeds.”
+“To meet these demands, they often forgo security at their hyperscale data center edge, considering it to be a better trade-off to maintain user experience.
+Fortinet’s purpose-built NP7-powered FortiGate 1800F solves this trade-off challenge by providing high performance L4 security at the data center edge while continuing to enable organisations to deliver a user experience at extraordinary speeds.”